programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 ## easydb5-master.yml

-If not already contained, add the following lines to the central configuration file.
-The storage location of this file was defined during the [Installation](/en/sysadmin/installation).
+If not already contained, add the following lines to configuration, e.g. `config/easydb-server.yml`.
+The storage location of the `config` directory was defined during the [Installation](/en/sysadmin/installation/#mount).

 ```yaml
 easydb-server: